-As you enter you must approach the ticket booth (known as the “boletería”).
-Children under 5 enter free, children to 10 years old pay Bs.5 and above 10 years old you pay Bs.10.
+As you enter you must approach the ticket booth (known as the “boletería”) to purchase tickets.
+It's inexpensive, under $5 per person.
+Children under 5 enter free.
 You can purchase snacks, candy, ice cream, soda or bottled water from any one of the sellers who line up outside the entrance, but there are also snack shelters inside that offer the same.
 Again, please use the trashcans.

-If you are sensitive to animals being caged, you might want to forego a visit.
-Unlike American zoos where animals have ample space and everything is done to imitate their natural surroundings, the animals are usually housed in small fenced cages with very little space or ambiance.
 Everything is being done to make the animals as comfortable as possible, given the few resources the city has for this, so kudos for the efforts made and double kudos for the volunteers who give of their time, and the donors who help support this zoo/rescue shelter.
-It’s a bit sad, but your visit will also benefit the animals and help with their care and it has improved a lot since it's initial establishment.
+Your visit will also benefit the animals and help with their care and it has improved a lot since it's initial establishment.